 Alloy 20 – Nickel Alloy Screws

 Alloy 20 is an iron-based alloy with a high content of nickel (30-38%), chromium (19-21%) and molybdenum (2-3%), designed to resist corrosion in chemically aggressive environments, especially in the presence of acids.
-Below are some detailed considerations on why you might choose to use Alloy 20 screws over other specific nickel alloys, along with a comparison with INCONEL® 625, HASTELLOY® C276 and MONEL® 400.
+Below are some detailed considerations of why you might choose to use screws in Alloy 20 over other specific nickel alloys, along with a comparison with INCONEL® 625, HASTELLOY® C276 e MONEL® 400.

 Corrosion Resistance in the Presence of Sulfuric Acid and Other Strong Acids